simula67/meeting-auto-attender/README.md

 # Notes

-Zoom has functionality to automatically keep [audio](https://support.zoom.us/hc/en-us/articles/203024649-Muting-your-microphone-when-joining-a-meeting) and [video](https://support.zoom.us/hc/en-us/articles/4404456197133-Turning-video-off-when-joining-a-meeting) disabled while joining a meeting.
+Zoom has functionality to automatically keep [audio](https://support.zoom.us/hc/en-us/articles/203024649-Muting-your-microphone-when-joining-a-meeting) and [video](https://support.zoom.us/hc/en-us/articles/4404456197133-Turning-video-off-when-joining-a-meeting) disabled when joining a meeting.

 It is highly advisable to have those enabled and not rely on functionality provided in this app.
-This is because this app uses UI automation and it will be less reliable than Zoom's own settings.
+This is because this app uses UI automation, and it will be less reliable than Zoom's own settings.

 # Credit